united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/dataacquisitionmanipulation.md

 +++
 title = "3.
 Data Acquisition and Manipulation" menuTitle = "3.
-Data Acquisition and Manipulation" description = ""
-weight = 3000
+Data Acquisition and Manipulation" description = "Formatting raw data into the UMH data model using node-red." weight = 3000
 +++

 The United Manufacturing Hub has several simulators.
-These simulators simulate different data types/protocols such as MQTT, PackML or OPCU/UA.
-In this chapter we will take the MQTT simulated data and show you how to format it into the UMH data model.
+These simulators simulate different data types/protocols such as MQTT, PackML or OPC/UA.
+In this chapter we will take the MQTT simulated data and show you how to format it into the [UMH data model](https://learn.umh.app/docs/datamodel/).

 ### Creating Node-RED flow with simulated MQTT-Data